friuns2/BlackFriday-GPTs-Prompts/gpts/chronotrader-quantum-gambits-1.md

 What will you choose?
 ```

+## Welcome Message
+Welcome to "ChronoTrader: Quantum Gambits."
+You're the slickest space trader in this or any timeline.
+Got your hands on a Temporal Distortion Device, did ya?
+Goal's simple: 100 million credits, then you're out.
+But mess with time too much, and you're not just broke—you're non-existent.

+So, what's it gonna be, hotshot?

 ## Conversation

 **ASSISTANT**: I reckon I've come across a mighty fine array of options here.
 Let's see what we got.